 On a business sale it is important to make sure that any employment warranties and indemnities contained in the sale and purchase agreement are reasonable.
 For the purchaser, any potential employment liabilities need to be assessed – for example, the unwritten bonus scheme, or generous pension and permanent health insurance arrangements.

 On large scale business sales or outsourcing contracts there is often the prospect of the transferee needing to make wholesale ETO redundancies (i.e. more than 20 employees) post transfer.
 Historically any collective redundancy consultation and dismissals would need to wait until the transfer was complete.
-With the changes to the Collective Consultation regime coming into effect on 31 January 2014, transferees are more likely to want to start Collective Redundancy Consultation pre-transfer.
+With the changes to the Collective Consultation which came into effect in 2014, transferees are more likely to want to start Collective Redundancy Consultation pre-transfer.
 This changes the dynamics of how the parties will have to work with each other in appropriate cases, both on simultaneous TUPE and Collective Redundancy Consultation.